 There is a local bus service that operates in town, but it is irregular and is mostly for the workers who commute to the nearby locations so it isn't very convenient for the visitors to use.
 The train station in town can be used for travelling to closer villages too; the tickets can be bought at the ticket machine at the station.
 Visitors can also walk around town quite easily since the few places to visit are located either in the historic center or close to the beach front.
 The old section of the town is very compact and the entire area can be explored in an hour.
 There are several narrow lanes and streets in the area that can be easily explored on foot.

 Because of its popularity as a sea side resort there are many good hotels and Bed & Breakfasts in Tropea.
 Some of the best hotels in town are Villa Antica Tropea, hotel Residence Tirreno, Hotel Cannamele Resort and hotel Santa Lucia.

 There are plenty of good restaurants, pizzerias, cafes and bars in Tropea.
 The gelato shops in town are definitely worth trying, some of them offering unusual gelatos like the red onion gelato.
 Visitors would also find sweet almond milk, latte di Mandorla, in most cafes which is very refreshing during the summer months.

 Shopping in Tropea

-There are many places to shop in Tropea, most of them along the beach sell typical tourist souvenirs and locally made beach wear.
-Il Faro Presepi on Via Stazione as well as some of the other shops in the older section has some beautiful souvenirs like nativity scenes, local art works and several other interesting objects and gift items.
+There are many places to shop in Tropea, most of those along the beach sell typical tourist souvenirs and locally made beach wear.
+Il Faro Presepi on Via Stazione as well as some of the other shops in the older section have some beautiful souvenirs like nativity scenes, local art works and several other interesting objects and gift items.